Are you looking for the perfect Banff and Jasper itinerary for your upcoming adventure in the Canadian Rockies? You came to the right place.

 This is also a great place for watching the sunset.

 Cave and Basin National Historic site

 If you want to add some culture to your Banff itinerary we recommend that you visit the Cave and Basin Natural Historic site.

-This place, that started the entire national parks system, lies a little outside town, across the Bow river.
-It’s a 25-minute walk from Banff but since we’re under way with our car we recommend driving there.
+This place, which started the entire national parks system, lies a little outside town, across the Bow River.
+It’s a 25-minute walk from Banff but since we’re underway with our car we recommend driving there.
 There is a large parking lot.

 Here you can learn more about the natural and cultural history of the mountains.
 The historic site consists of an artificial cave that leads to a natural hot spring, a replica of a boathouse, and a restored 1916 swimming pool.
 The visitor center also constantly hosts seasonal exhibitions.